 Working Together for Transparency and Accuracy

 We acknowledge that no model is perfect.
 However, the level of importance that U.S. News has given to this deeply flawed model impacts the rankings of programs that take on the most complex, high-risk cases.
-We have spent the last year working with STS to improve the accuracy of the model.
-We have spent the last several months working with U.S. News to address our concerns with the weight this inaccurate model was given.
+We have spent the last few years working with STS to improve the accuracy of the model and will continue to work with U.S. News to address our concerns with the weight this inaccurate model was given.
 We are not alone raising concerns about the model and the U.S. News process.
 Several other top-rated institutions have joined us in speaking publicly and privately about the changes needed to improve accuracy and usefulness of the data presented to the public.

 Transparency of data is important.
 Accuracy of that data is paramount.
 Inaccurate data harms patients, families and the centers that serve them.

 Dedication to Our Patients, Families and an Open Conversation